 Their methods are many and their techniques quite clever, from offering to snap your photo with your own camera and then trying to charge you, to helping you onto the top of a camel and then refusing to let you off until you pay.
 The people of the pyramids are very much a part of the entire experience.
 Be prepared to ignore them and don’t say yes to anything, no matter how big the smile and how seemingly innocent their words.

-2. Rehearse – Before you visit the pyramids of Egypt at Giza, it’s helpful if you have previous experience with hustling.
+2. Rehearse – Before you visit the Giza pyramids, it’s helpful if you have previous experience with hustling.

 Try visiting another location less important to you where you’ll still encounter plenty of people trying to get money out of you.
 The Chichen Itza ruins in Mexico were a perfect trial run for me.
 Not only are there pyramids there but people lined up every step of the way selling goods, all of which seemed to be “one dollar.”
 This did not ruin the experience for me, as I had not planned to visit Chichen Itza all of my life.
 Instead, it was good experience for the future.